michaelho-wix/michaelho-wix/db-drivers.md

 ## Send to Dev for Final review

-If Hidden label applied to the article, only people with a direct URL will be able to view it (hidden from Wix help center and google).
+Make sure Hidden label applied to the article, so only people with a direct URL will be able to view it (hidden from Wix help center and google).

+Press publish button and send link to Dev

 ## Publish